 Most of us would love to lose some fat, but when it is a result of age, it can make the skin sag and look crepey and wrinkled especially in the face.
 The good news is dermal fillers can help plump the skin texture.

-The more aggressive treatments for crepey skin are INFINI or CO2 laser resurfacing.
+The more aggressive treatment for crepey skin is CO2 laser resurfacing.
 Nd:YAG, ReFirme, or microneedling are less aggressive options.
 Any of these treatments may be combined with fillers and botox.
 Sometimes using a combination of treatments can enhance the results even more.
 Other less aggressive treatments such as microdermabrasion, anti-aging facials, and topical products can also help turn back crepey skin.
 Schedule a free consultation today to learn more about fine lines, crepey skin and wrinkles.